Hillary Clinton Says Fox News Is A ‘Fully Owned Subsidiary’ Of Trump Administration

-In an interview with The Guardian published on Friday, Hillary Clinton criticized Donald Trump and his favorite cable channel Fox News.
+In an interview with The Guardian published on Friday, Hillary Clinton criticized Donald Trump and his favorite cable channel, Fox News.

-“You watch Fox News, it’s always, ‘Something terrible is about to happen,’ ‘Something terrible did happen,’ ‘These people are doing all these awful things,'” she said in the interview, according to The Huffington Post.
+“You watch Fox News, it’s always, ‘Something terrible is about to happen,’ ‘Something terrible did happen,’ ‘These people are doing all these awful things,'” she said in the interview, according to the Huffington Post.

 She says the cable network is “totally divorced from reality” and presents “superb propaganda.”